 Note: Each city chart is a 360 degrees histogram divided into 36 bins.
 The length of each bin is the frequency of the streets having this bearing.

 Since each street has two directions, each chart has a perfect 180° symmetry.
 Out of a sample of 100 cities, 49% have a general north-south-east-west orientation, with another 14% with similar orientations.
 Cities such as Chicago, Los Angeles, and Beijing show a remarkable consistency in the cardinal orientation of their streets.
 Even cities without a strong grid orientation often demonstrate an overall tendency to favor a north-south-east-west orientation.

 Several cities on the above chart have a high level of entropy (disorder), such as Seoul, London, and Sao Paulo.
-This can be the result of a long history of successive urban developments, a complex landscape with hills and rivers, and a growth process that have annexed separate towns having their own street grids.
+This can result from a long history of successive urban developments, a complex landscape with hills and rivers, and a growth process that have annexed separate towns with their own street grids.
 Irrespective, cities worldwide depict a cardinal orientation.